Caught Out There

-"Caught Out There" a song by American singer Kelis, released on October 5, 1999, as her debut single and as the lead single from her first studio album, Kaleidoscope (1999).
-Written and produced by the Neptunes, the song peaked at number 54 on the US Billboard Hot 100 but fared better outside the United States, reaching the top ten in Canada, Iceland, Italy, the Netherlands, Sweden, and the United Kingdom.
+"Caught Out There" is a song by American singer Kelis, released on October 5, 1999, as her debut single and as the lead single from her first studio album, Kaleidoscope (1999).
+Written and produced by the Neptunes, the song peaked at number 54 on the US Billboard Hot 100 but fared better outside the United States, reaching the top 10 in Canada, Iceland, Italy, the Netherlands, Sweden, and the United Kingdom.
 Pharrell Williams of the Neptunes said in an interview that the instrumental track was originally meant for rapper Busta Rhymes, who rejected it.